topeogunleye/hello-rails-react-/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Capstone - Budget app <a name="about-project"></a>
+# 📖 Capstone - Hello Rails React <a name="about-project"></a>

 **Ruby on Rails**

-> budget app helps `users` to manage their budgets.
-It has a list of transactions associated with a category, so that you can see how much money you spent and on what.
-It is built on Rails using `Rubygem` as software packages system.
+> Hello Rails React is an introduction to using Ruby on Rails and React

 ## 🛠 Built With <a name="built-with"></a>